billpieper/Fritz.StreamTools/README.md

 # Fritz.StreamTools

-Handy tools for managing my a live video stream and outputting video widgets that can be used directly in OBS or other streaming tools.
+Handy tools for managing my a live video stream and outputting video widgets that can be used directly in OBS (Open Broadcaster Software) or other streaming tools.

 ## Features